 - Perjury (telling an untruth under oath)

 - Contempt of court (creating a disturbance to impede the correct functioning of a court, including publishing information to purposefully influence or prejudice proceedings, making recordings or attempting to make recordings in a court building and breaching the confidentiality of court proceedings)

 - Witness intimidation (threatening or behaving threateningly towards witnesses in an attempt to make them change or withdraw their testimony)

 - Jury intimidation (threatening or behaving threateningly towards members of the jury in an attempt to influence their verdict)

 - Wasting police time (by making false allegations)

 - Attempting to pervert the course of justice

-If you are charged with this offence, it means you are being accused of preventing or obstructing the work of court officials and law enforcers with relation to the correct delivery of justice.
+If you are charged with this offence, it means you are being accused of preventing or obstructing the work of court officials and law enforcers in relation to the correct delivery of justice.

 Perverting the course of justice sentencing guidelines state that those found guilty of this offence may face up to life in prison.